Tux/Text-CSV_XS/doc/CSV_XS.md

         using Text::CSV_XS 1.32 with perl 5.26.0 and Unicode 9.0.0
         OK: rows: 1, columns: 2
             sep = <,>, quo = <">, bin = <1>, eol = <"\n">

+- csv-split

+    This command splits `CSV` files into smaller files,  keeping (part of) the header.
+Options include maximum number of (data) rows per file and maximum number of columns per file or a combination of the two.

 - csv2xls